ShinobiHanzo/Arachnid/README.md

 - **Cross-Platform Support**: Tailored implementations for Windows (`ReadProcessMemory`), Linux/Android (`process_vm_readv`), and macOS/iOS (`mach_vm_read_overwrite`).

 Arachnid is ideal for debugging, reverse engineering, or analyzing memory usage, but requires appropriate permissions (e.g., root or admin for cross-process access).
 Use responsibly and ensure compliance with applicable laws and security policies.

+the `android.mk` file is for those who want to run the script on an android device.